Young woman reading a book

 • Nursing and residential care facilities: approximately $90,000

 Along with the time spent earning your degree, lost wages are another factor to consider before applying.
-Keep in mind that although you will be sacrificing wages for the duration of your program, your degree can set you on the path to a great return on investment.
+Remember that although you will be sacrificing wages for the duration of your program, your degree can set you on the path to a great return on investment.
 Given the information above, you can make over $100,000 after graduation.
 The lost time and wages are temporary; a rewarding, lucrative career can be permanent.

-Studying to earn a dual degree in your time at business school can be challenging and even intense at times, especially given that you will earn two degrees in a relatively short amount of time.
+Studying to earn a dual degree in your time at business school can be challenging and even intense at times, especially given that you will earn two degrees in a relatively short time.
 However, the programs are highly academically rewarding, and strong time management skills will ease the pressure of a full-time course schedule.

 What Do I Need to Do to Get an MBA/MPH?

-Admissions requirements for joint MBA/MPH programs are school-dependent.
+Admissions requirements for joint programs are school-dependent.
 Some schools only require that you submit one application to its full-time MBA program, while others require that you submit and be accepted into both the MBA and MPH programs.

 • A bachelor’s degree or international equivalent and academic transcripts